Thomas Anthony Dooley III: CIA recruitment and Deliver Us From Evil

 Dooley was assigned to the medical intelligence task force sponsored by the Military Advisory Assistance Group, whose leader, Lt.
 Gen. John W. O'Daniel, was an active ally of Ngo Dinh Diem.
 His official duties involved collecting samples for epidemiological work, "but his primary role was as a liaison between the refugee campaign...Operation Passage to Freedom and American reporters and politicians with an interest in Southeast Asia."
 In return for his work as a "spokesman", the doctor was awarded the highest presidential honor by Diem.
 During this period, he wrote numerous letters to his mother, many of which she shared with reporters; the letters were then printed in the local press, including the St. Louis Globe-Democrat.
 Most of the letters exaggerated his personal contribution to the refugee work.
 Despite his self-promotion, he "was indefatigable in taking care of his patients."
 Concerning the "self-aggrandizement" aspect of his personality, he said that to be a humanitarian in the modern world "you've gotta run it like a business.
 You've gotta have Madison Avenue, press relations, TV, radio...and of course you get condemned for being a publicity seeker"; he argued that being able to care for 100 people per day, between 1954 and 1958, with MEDICO later treating 2,000 per day, justified this approach to humanitarianism.

 Dooley was soon recruited as an operative by Lieutenant Colonel Edward G. Lansdale, head of the CIA office in Saigon.
 He was chosen as a symbol of Vietnamese-American cooperation, and was encouraged to write about his experiences in the refugee camps.
 The CIA, USAID, and several other agencies "conducted fund-raising campaigns for the refugees" later described in his books.
 The Pentagon Papers would later note that he "significantly aided" in the gathering of intelligence information.

 William Lederer, author of The Ugly American, helped initiate this phase of Dooley's career.
-Lederer, who was at the time serving as a Navy press officer, attached to the admiralty, appreciated the eloquence of Dooley's situation reports, and suggested that he write a book.
-After his first draft was complete, he and Lederer spent two weeks living together polishing the manuscript.
+Lederer, who was at the time serving as a Navy press officer attached to the admiralty, appreciated the eloquence of Dooley's situation reports, and suggested that he write a book.
+Immediately prior to publication, he and Lederer spent two weeks living together polishing the manuscript.
 Lederer was also on "special assignment" for the CIA during this period.